Orange County Child Support Attorney

 Effective Date of Child Support:

-Impact of Child Custody & Visitation Upon Guideline Child Support:
+What’s the Impact of Child Custody & Visitation Upon Guideline Child Support:

 Under the guideline formula, the court considers the amount of time each parent spends with a child.
 Generally, the laws are written such that the parent who has been granted full child custody, or is caring for a child more than another parent is expending more money for the support of that child.
-Thus, in a situation where each parent earns the exact same income, but one parent has more timeshare with the child, then the parent with less time caring for the child would be paying child support even though the parties have the same income.
+Thus, in a situation where each parent earns the exact same income, but one parent has more timeshare with the child, then the parent with less time caring for the child would be paying support even though the parties have the same income.

 What if one parent is self-employed?

 If a party to a divorce or paternity action involving children is self-employed, a myriad of issues arise.
 Most importantly, the self-employed party’s income becomes a critical part of the discussion of how much child support should be paid.
 Generally speaking, the income that a self-employed person shows on his or her taxes is not the figure that the court should and will use to determine income available for support.
-There are various tax deductions that are available to owners of businesses that are “added back” to income for the Family Court to base spousal support and child support.
+There are various tax deductions that are available to owners of businesses that are “added back” to income for the Family Court to base spousal support and support for a child.
 For example, depreciation expenses taken by a business owner on a tax return will be “added back” to the business owner’s income for calculating support.

 More importantly, business owners typically control their own books, accounting records, bank accounts, and all other financial information.
 Those records can be manipulated.
 If you are going through a divorce or paternity case where support is at issue, whether you are a business owner or the party receiving support, make sure to have a qualified family law attorney assist you.
 It is important for the business owner to have an attorney to avoid a situation where the court believes you earn more money than you actually do, and it is important for the party receiving support to have an attorney to ensure that the proper income factors are assessed to the business owner.